 For Back Post Double Crochet (BPDC), the concept is very similar.
 The only difference is that you will be working along the back side of your work.
 So you will yarn over and insert your hook in front of the body, or the post, of the stitch from the previous row.
 Then you will finish your stitch.
 Doing it this way will pull your stitch backwards.

-I hope you all enjoy this pattern.
-Whether you decide to make your Buffalo Bonnet now, or you save it to your Pinterest for fall, be sure to share your work with #thebuffalobonnet and tag me on Instagram @craftingforweeks so I can see your great work.
+I hope you all enjoy this tutorial.
+Whether you decide to make your Buffalo Bonnet now, or use this stitch technique to create your own crochet creation, be sure to tag me on Instagram @craftingforweeks so I can see your great work.
 Until next time…